alexwlchan/alexwlchan.net/src/_drafts/triangular-coordinates-in-svg.md

 ## Choosing a coordinate system

-A *coordinate system* is a way to represent the location of points -- for example, places on a map, or the corners of a shape.
+A *coordinate system* is a way to represent the location of some points -- for example, places on a map, or the corners of a shape.
-We can define a shape by its coordinates, and use those to tell an SVG renderer what to draw.
+We can define a shape by its coordinates, and then an SVG renderer can use those coordinates to draw the shape.

 The coordinate system most people are familiar with is [Cartesian coordinates][cartesian], or $(x,y)$-coordinates.
 There's a vertical and a horizontal axis, and the $(x,y)$-coordinates of a point are measured by how far you have to move along the axis to get to the point.